telefonicaid/thinking-cities/docs/authentication_api.md

 }
 ```

 Please, be careful pasting your {{user-token}} properly on next steps.
-This is your API token and it will be valid for 3 years.
+This is your API token and it will be valid for a fix period of time (1 hour in most of the cases).

 # Get a new token from another given token